 FAQ

-No. You just need the proper approval of your members, managers, or directors and the signature of an authorized party.
+No, you’re not required to.
+You just need the proper approval of your members, managers, or directors and the signature of an authorized party.

 In Articles of Amendment, you must report changes to your business name, dissolution date, management, and any other information required in your Articles of Organization or Articles of Incorporation.
 You can also make changes to information not required in your articles, but you don’t necessarily have to do so.
+However, if you’re changing your principal office address or registered agent/office, you’ll need to use different forms.

-No. You have to provide different information in an annual report, and it needs to be filled within the same window of time each year.
+No. You have to provide slightly different information in an annual report, and it needs to be filled within the same window of time each year.
 You file Articles of Amendment whenever a change occurs.

 You receive a file-stamped postcard at your principal address or an alternate address you request in writing.